mykubernetes/linux-install/ceph/对象存储/0安装rados.md

 Access key and Secret key are your identifiers for Amazon S3.
 Leave them empty for using the env variables.
-Access Key: 6LO8046SQ3DVGVKS84LX                                 #创建用户的时候的access key Secret Key: iiVFHXC6qc4iTnKVcKDVJaOLeIpl39EbQ2OwueRV             #创建用户的secret key Default Region [US]:
+Access Key: 6LO8046SQ3DVGVKS84LX                                 #创建用户的时候的access key Secret Key: iiVFHXC6qc4iTnKVcKDVJaOLeIpl39EbQ2OwueRV             #创建用户的secret key Default Region [US]:                                             #region选项

 Use "s3.amazonaws.com" for S3 Endpoint and not modify it to the target Amazon S3.
-S3 Endpoint [s3.amazonaws.com]: rgw.test.net:9900
+S3 Endpoint [s3.amazonaws.com]: rgw.test.net:9900                #RGW域名

 Use "%(bucket)s.s3.amazonaws.com" to the target Amazon S3. "%(bucket)s" and "%(location)s" vars can be used if the target S3 system supports dns based buckets.
-DNS-style bucket+hostname:port template for accessing a bucket [%(bucket)s.s3.amazonaws.com]: rgw.test.net:9900/%(bucket)
+DNS-style bucket+hostname:port template for accessing a bucket [%(bucket)s.s3.amazonaws.com]: rgw.test.net:9900/%(bucket)           #bucket域名格式

-Encryption password is used to protect your files from reading by unauthorized persons while in transfer to S3 Encryption password:
-Path to GPG program [/usr/bin/gpg]:
+Encryption password is used to protect your files from reading by unauthorized persons while in transfer to S3 Encryption password:                                             #是否需要加密 Path to GPG program [/usr/bin/gpg]:

 When using secure HTTPS protocol all communication with Amazon S3 servers is protected from 3rd party eavesdropping.
-This method is slower than plain HTTP, and can only be proxied with Python 2.7 or newer Use HTTPS protocol [Yes]: No
+This method is slower than plain HTTP, and can only be proxied with Python 2.7 or newer Use HTTPS protocol [Yes]: No                                     #是否使用https

 On some networks all internet access must go through a HTTP proxy.
-Try setting it here if you can't connect to S3 directly HTTP Proxy server name:
+Try setting it here if you can't connect to S3 directly HTTP Proxy server name:                                          #是否使用代理

 New settings:
   Access Key: 6LO8046SQ3DVGVKS84LX